custom designed system built homes

-Phase 1: In-House Design
+Phase 1: In-House Luxury Design

 Step 1: Inspiration

-Browse through the Trinity Building Systems gallery, collect some ideas of what you would like to see in your structure, while also keeping in mind the Ten Questions To Ask Yourself Before Building a Custom Prefab Home.
+Browse through the Trinity Building Systems gallery, collect some ideas of what you would like to see in your structure, while also keeping in mind the Ten Questions To Ask Yourself Before Building a Custom System-Built Home.

 After glancing through the ten questions, start constructing a broad list of the specific needs of your structure.
-Such as: bedrooms, bathrooms, square footage, garage space, etc.
+Such as: bedrooms, bathrooms, square footage, garage space, etc. This will help our designers match the custom design to the function of your everyday lifestyle.

 If you haven’t started looking for land for your proposed project, this is also a great time to search out property.
-That way, we can help design the structure to help fit your site perfectly.
+That way, we can help custom design the structure to help fit your site perfectly.

 Step 2: Design Proposal